top of page

 No wonder it’s so efficient at keeping us quiet and stops us from being seen and heard.
 The very question is perfectly designed to create feelings of angst and to keep us small.
 'Yes,' we think, 'how could I be so stupid?'
 We can feel ashamed that we didn’t think of every possible eventuality and response to our idea before proffering it.
 This is why the question is so effective at keeping us quiet.

-Shame is a powerful behavioural driver in humans.
-We will do almost anything to avoid feeling it.
 The work of my intellectual crush, Dr Brené Brown, studies the effect that shame has on us humans and how fear can stop us from authentically showing up in the world.
 See the 'Want to Know More?' section below for two book recommendations that will change your life once you've read them.
 I promise.

 For diplomats and those living the diplomatic life